mendix/widgets-resources/packages-web/image-viewer/README.md

 # Image viewer
-Display an image and enlarge it on click.
+Display an image and optional perform an action on click: mobile friendly enlarge, open a page or call a mircoflow.

 ## Features
 * Supports different data sources: